tmckayus/peak/README.md

   setup.sh is run (so it is possible to test custom operators as well as certified or community operators, etc)

-* Creates a namespace with the same name as the operator.
+* Creates a namespace with a name based on the operator.
 This namespace will be used to run tests.

 * Installs operators based on available install mode.
-Operators that can run globally will be installed in openshift-operators, operators that must run in a single namespace will run in the namespace named for the operator.
+Operators that can run globally will be installed in openshift-operators, operators that must run in a single namespace will run in the namespace created for tests.

 * Clones a git repository containing tests for the operator if specified.
 The tests will be stored in a subdirectory under